hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/crawlee_python/crawlee_python.md

     pytest test_crawlee_python.py
     ```

 Remember to replace `"src"` with the actual path to your `src` module.
-This revised solution is much more robust and demonstrates better testing practices.
+This revised solution is much more robust and demonStartes better testing practices.
 It's important to mock external dependencies to isolate your tests and ensure they don't rely on external factors like file system access or network calls.
 This is crucial for writing reliable tests.